Replace <image> with the proper image name # Replace <version> with the desired version number # Replace <master_password> with a unique 32 characters password docker run -d -p 443:443 -e ESF_MASTER_PASSWORD=<master_password> -t <image>:<version>

 This can be achieved specifying the following property in the docker run command:

-In order to maintain a proper container functionality, the MAC address should not be changed across container restarts.
+In order to maintain a proper container functionality, the MAC address should not be changed between container restarts.

 docker logs <container id>